Basheer22EE65R19/Artistic-Style-Transfer-Dashtoon/README.md

    git clone https://github.com/yourusername/neural-style-transfer.git
    cd neural-style-transfer

-2. Change the path with your dataset in dashtoon.ipynb file and replace the style image datapath of your style.
+2. Change the path with your dataset in Dashtoon.ipynb file and replace the style image datapath of your style.

 ### Libraries